-To create this envelope art, start by collecting 3-4 tea tags.
-Every time you go to have a cup of tea, remember to conserve the tag!
-Or, if you’re not a tea-drinker, ask a friend or family member to save tags for you.
+To create this teapot envelope art, start by collecting 3-4 tea tags.
+Every time you go to have a cup of tea, remember to conserve the tag.
+Or, if you’re not a tea drinker, ask a friend or family member to save tags for you.

-5. Add a lip to the “U”.
+Now, add a lip to the “U”.
 To do this, draw two small, equal-sized vertical lines stemming up from either end of the “U” (where the “U” meets the circle).
 Then, draw another “U” line connecting the ends of the vertical lines that you just drew.
 This new “U” line should run parallel to the first one (5).
 Next, erase the top of the teapot above the “U” lines.
 Replace the top with a protruding bump, then draw two curved horizontal lines on either side of that bump to visually imply the teapot rim’s presence (6).

-If you opt to sprinkle salt on the piece, make sure you wipe the salt off once the ink is completely dry.
+If you opt to sprinkle salt on the piece, be sure to wipe the salt off once the ink is completely dry.
 Check out the intriguing pattern that the salt crystals create!

 Write your recipient’s name and address on the tag.
 Tea tags are pretty small, so you’ll probably need to use your regular print handwriting or a hand-lettering style like Sans Serif.

 Don’t forget to add lines extending from the lid of the teapot to the tops of the tea tags to suggest that the tags are hanging by strings!
 You can use a regular black pen to add some shadows to the tags as well.
 Next, you can use any calligraphy style you like to add a return address in the steam.
-I used Bombay Ink in Turquoise and Kaitlin Style calligraphy to write out the return address pictured below.
+I used Turquoise ink and Kaitlin Style calligraphy to write the return address pictured below.

 If your envelope art has any protruding parts, be sure to add extra postage!
-My “Yogi” tea tag has a staple that sticks out a bit, so I made sure to add sufficient postage.
-If there are no staples or other parts that could give the postal machine some grief, you will be fine with a standard postage stamp!
+My “Yogi” tea tag has a staple that sticks out a bit, so I added sufficient postage.
+If there are no staples or other parts that could give the postal machine some grief, you will be fine with a standard postage stamp.